 Wouldn’t you love to monitor your teen’s driving with your smart phone and know just how fast they are going, or know where they’ve been…..well now you can with RoadPoints.
 This new development, and free APP, is available for your smart phone in order to track their good (or bad) driving performance and rewards them when they’re following the rules.
 Love that!
-Special thanks goes out to RoadPoints for sponsoring this post so we could share the benefits of this APP with you.
+Special thanks goes out to RoadPoints for sponsoring this post.

 Here is how it works.
 You can find RoadPoints in the APP store and download it for free.
-Setting up an account is free too, and tracking whether they are going over the speed limit is a free service too…..sounds interesting right??!!
+Setting up an account is free, and tracking whether they are going over the speed limit is a free service too.
+Sounds interesting right??!!

 You first set up a RoadPoints profile with your teen’s name and it is paired with a cute/cool character like you see here for Michael James.

 Once you turn the location services to ON on your teen’s smart phone it does the rest for you and calculates a lot of information that you can later retrieve.